mobtomc/mig/README.md

 # brev
-1-backend folder contains the new fastAPI folder  /n 2-server folder contains the old nodejs folder
+## backend folder contains the new fastAPI folder
+## server folder contains the old nodejs folder